rmsidebottom/Other/README.md

 If you make changes to the zshrc file, run the command `source ~/.zshrc` and that will tell zsh that you updated the configuration file and will implement your changes without requiring you to restart your terminal.

-### BASHRC INFORMATION

-This file is similar to my zshrc.
-Feel free to use it, modify it, improve it and so on.
-This file only requires git to be installed on your system since I have aliases for git in there.
-If you don't want that, just delete the lines.
-If you modify the file on your own system, you can run `source ~/.bashrc` to run bash with the updated file.